 “Confidence was black magic, good fortune and hard cash combined.
 Confidence could turn worthless paper into glittering gold, cow towns into cities, empty lots into bustling businesses, losers into winners, paupers into millionaires.
 Confidence was a charm deployed by bankers, merchants, philosophers, politicians, clergymen and card sharps alike.
 Confidence was the soul of trade in the words of one leading financial publication.
 Without it, added Herman Melville, commerce between man and man, as between country and country, would, like a watch, run down and stop.”

 He arrived in Nauvoo, Illinois, in the early 1840s, a declared atheist stepping into the capital city of the most dynamic new religion in America.
 What happened next remains, even to careful historians, something of a mystery.
 Strang converted to Mormonism and was baptized by Joseph Smith himself.
-Whether his conversion was genuine—whether some authentic spiritual crisis accompanied his entry into the faith—or whether it was simply the most spectacular long-game confidence scheme of his career, Harvey leaves wisely open.
+Whether his conversion was genuine—whether some authentic spiritual crisis accompanied his entry into the faith—or whether it was simply the most spectacular long-game confidence scheme of his career, no one knows for sure.

 He’s a guy who was a, you know, an obscure farm boy from western New York who kind of failed at everything he did.
 He was a self-trained lawyer, a newspaperman, and a postmaster general.
 And then he left New York in a scandal and moved out to what was then called the West, now the Midwest, and remade himself.